-Black Metal especially positively screams for some rejuvenating relief and some fresh pathways to travel.
-Too many bands are just holed up in their caves, drumming and rasping away – come hell (no pun intended…) or high water – in the same drowsy fashion they always did.
+Black Metal especially and positively screams for some rejuvenating relief, and some fresh pathways to travel.
+Too many bands are just holed up in their deep caves, drumming and rasping away – come hell or high water, no pun intended.
+In the same drowsy fashion, they always did.
 No change on the horizon, ever.

-The band’s delivery is so out-in-the-boonies that die-hard Black Metallers will feel their corpse paint evaporate, when starting on the record.
+The band’s delivery is so out-in-the-boonies that die-hard Black Metallers will feel their corpse paint desperately evaporate into thin air.

-You will get a hint of the Summoning electro-music machine, together with acoustics, rasps and clear voice chanting.
-Add to that sepulchral guitar riffs and a demonic choir that seems to step right out of The Omen and you got yourself a very special kind of devilry not easily found before.
+Add to that sepulchral guitar riffs and a demonic choir that seems to step right out of The Omen.
+And you got yourself a very special kind of devilry, not easily found this side of the Styx.

 The Neoheresy horde saw the light of day in the year of the Dark Lord 2012.
 The project produced a goodly number of records to date of different and changing flavors.
 Oblawa is the fifth offering, all formats included.